Join the Fetch.ai Journey into Decentralized AI

-After completing these steps, your Fetch address will be credited with tokens in the genesis block that is used to initiate the blockchain.
-After launch you will be able to delegate your tokens to a validator to start earning staking rewards (instructions for this can be found here).
+After completing these steps, your Fetch address will be credited with tokens that you can delegate to a validator to start earning staking rewards (instructions for this can be found here).
 Be careful to select your validator wisely, as they are working for you.
 The more effective they are at operating the network the greater the rewards you will receive.
-Several experienced validators have agreed to operate the Fetch.ai network, and we will be releasing further information on their identities very soon.
+Several experienced validators have agreed to operate the Fetch.ai network with links to their company websites displayed in our block explorer.

 It is expected that early participants in the network will either operate validators or stake tokens, so we will not be opening the reverse native-to-Ethereum path on the bridge until the 21st of April.